patwakeem/elevator-controller/HOWTOUSE.md

 The system will recall elevators to the default floor periodically.
 This recall routine can be configured (see below).

+##Configuration is IMPORTANT.
+Read the following section and configure the application correctly for your building
 ###Configuration Keys - application.properties
 The elevator system should be configured using the following keys in the application.properties file.